Mira85/Project-One/README.md

 ## Getting started

-Click here to see the deployed app!
+[Click Here](https://happy-journey.netlify.app/) to see the deployed app!

 ## Future Enhancements

+- Have a drop down menu for countries.
+Possible source of data can be from this API: http://api.worldbank.org/v2/country.
 - User can store their favorite destination to localstorage.